neuralmidifx/neuralmidifx.github.io/docs/5_GraphicalInterface.md

 {: .note }
 > At this moment, only vertical sliders, rotary knobs and buttons are supported.
 More UI elements will be added in the future.

-Once you have decided what sort of UI elements you would like to have in your plugin, continue with the following steps:
+Once you have decided what sort of UI elements you would like to have in your plugin, continue with the following steps.

 ![img.png](/assets/images/GUI.png)